How to Settle in Germany from India in 2026?

 - Life in Germany for Indians

-Different Types of Residence Permits
+Types of Residence Permits to Move to Germany from India

-2. Permanent settlement permit (Niederlassungserlaubnis)
+2. Permanent Settlement Permit (Niederlassungserlaubnis)

 3. European Union (EU) Blue Card